danielsdeleo/knife-boxer/README.md

    cookbooks every time chef-client asks for cookbooks.
 This can be done in a different time/place, e.g., with librarian or berkshelf.

+## About the Name

+* I have a boxer dog.
+She's awesome.
+* The default environments workflow makes me want to punch someone in the face.
+* Lightweight environment "forking" means everyone on the team can have their own sandboxes to test changes with whatever degree of isolation is appropriate.

 ## Errata

 There is no way for a knife plugin to atomically mange version